+1. Programming (22.5 ECTS points)

-1. Programming (22, 5 ECTS).
-The module focuses on introductory programming concepts and practical experience, including imperative object-oriented programming anversity introductory database design.
+The module focuses on introductory programming concepts and practical experience, including imperative object-oriented programming and introductory database design.

-2. Foundations (15 ECTS).
-The module focuses on foundational basis of software development, such as algorithms, data structures and discrete mathematics.
+2. Foundations (15 ECTS points)

+The module focuses on the foundations of software development, such as algorithms, data structures and discrete mathematics.

-3. Quality Assurance (7,5 ECTS).
+3. Quality Assurance (7.5 ECTS points)

 The module focuses on testing techniques and quality assurance processes.

 Section 25.
-The mandatory backbone of the MSc study programme Software Development and Technology, the Software Engineering track, consists of modules corresponding to 37.5 ECTS points within in the first 3 terms.
+The mandatory backbone of the MSc study programme Software Development and Technology, the Software Engineering track, consists of modules corresponding to 37.5 ECTS points within in the first three terms.

 Subsection 2.
-The specialization of the MSc study programme consists of modules corresponding to minimum 22.5 ECTS points within the first 3 terms.
+The specialization of the MSc study programme consists of modules corresponding to a minimum of 22.5 ECTS points within the first 3 terms.

 Subsection 3.
-The optional modules of the MSc study programme correspond to minimum 22,5 ECTS points within the first 3 terms.
+The optional modules of the MSc study programme correspond to a minimum of 22.5 ECTS points within the first three terms.